ChibiOS/ChibiOS/readme.txt

         in chsem.c.
 - TODO: Implement pointers check everywhere in RT replacing assertions for NULL pointers.
+- NEW: Added VFS-related commands to the shell, disabled by default.
 - NEW: Added a new VFS subsystem (Virtual File System), it allows to assemble trees of files from multiple "File System Drivers" into a single tree and access it as a whole.